CharizardChenZhang/LightweightMR/README.md

 ```

 ## Compiling
-You need to compile several C++ programs.
+Before starting, you need to compile several C++ programs.
 - Compile a kdtree algorithm for fast querying.
 ```
 cd models/cpplib